Growth Hacking best practices

 Well, for most businesses, the most reliable predictor of their long-term success is how well they can acquire new customers.
 Growth hacking is a discipline that can elevate this to new heights for you.

 The more systems you have in place for acquiring customers on autopilot, the less time you need to spend on manual sales efforts.
+As a result, your time can be freed for more important stuff, like capital allocation decisions that really move the needle.

 Ultimately, growth hacking should be interpreted as a set of practices you take in consideration while building an advanced marketing strategy.

-Basically, you start with a hypothesis, figure out a way to measure the effectiveness of the inputs, then experiment & use the feedback to adjust what you’re doing.
+Basically, you start with a hypothesis, figure out a way to measure the effectiveness of the inputs, then experiment and use the feedback to adjust what you’re doing.
 Add a number of iteration rounds until you succeed.

 Now, this is not an exact science, although the formula is pretty much the same.
 You’re really after inputs that eventually start stacking outputs/results in a compounding manner.